Welcome to Cape Town Class!

 Your child's Reading Plus and Eggs passwords are in their reading diary.
 If you have any trouble signing in online, please ask one of us.

-Don't forget, Reading Plus/Eggs will count as a read and make sure you record these!
+Don't forget, Reading Plus will count as a read and make sure you record these!
 Let's get reading!

 Maths - please help your child learn Times Tables.
 TTRockstars is a brilliant app to help with this.
 Additionally, children need to complete online maths learning using Doodle maths and Numbots for at least 10 minutes each day.